Raggaer/castro/en-US/lua/config.md

 --- test = "Hello World"
 ```

+Setting a custom value will also be saved on the `config.toml` file.

 # Config file access

 In order to access `config.toml` file, you can access the `app` variable, this variable holds every field from the config file.